Catherine Schreiber: Career

 She was named the Broadway Global Producer of the Year in 2017 and has received 11 Tony Nominations and 5 Olivier Nominations.
 She has also won an Evening Standard Award and a London Outer Critics' Circle Award for The Scottsboro Boys.
-Producing credits include Burlesque (UK), Cabaret (Broadway), Wyld Woman: The Legend of Shy Girl (UK), Company (Broadway), The Lion, the Witch, and the Wardrobe (UK), The Play that Goes Wrong (Off-Broadway and Tour), Pretty Woman (UK and Tour), and Fiddler on the Roof (Tour).
+Producing credits include Disney's High School Musical (UK), RENT (UK) Burlesque (UK), Here There are Blueberries (Broadway), Cabaret (Broadway), Wyld Woman: The Legend of Shy Girl (UK), Company (Broadway), The Lion, the Witch, and the Wardrobe (UK), The Play that Goes Wrong (Off-Broadway and Tour), Pretty Woman (UK and Tour), and Fiddler on the Roof (Tour).
 Schreiber is also the creator and interview host of Broadway and Beyond TV for Reach TV.

 Biography

 Schreiber was born in Queens, New York, and grew up in Great Neck, Nassau County, New York (on Long Island).

 After Yale College (where she was inducted into Phi Beta Kappa, and graduated magna cum laude, with Honors in English), she worked Off-Broadway in New York as an actress and then moved to Los Angeles, where she got married and raised her children.

 An actress, producer, and writer, she has had scripts in development with Disney, Sony, and Tom Mount, and a TV series with CBS.

 She is also a member of the Broadway League, the Professional League of Women's Producers, and was a former Founder of the Center Theatre Group, Los Angeles.
 In 2012, Schreiber received the Key to the City of Scottsboro, Alabama for her work with the Scottsboro Boys Museum.

 In 2013, Schreiber gave the keynote address when Governor Bentley of Alabama signed The Scottsboro Boys Act exonerating the Scottsboro Boys.